Nursing home care in the United States: Alternative care models

 Other fields have introduced new community care models into fields dominated by the hospital and nursing care industries, such as assisted living facilities, Program of All-Inclusive Care for the Elderly (PACE) from the 1990s, or service-enriched housing from the 1970s.
 In recent years, there has been a general movement toward implementing alternative care models.
 Some have tried to create a more resident-centered environment, so that they should become more "home-like" and less institutional or "hospital-like".
 In these homes, units are replaced with a small set of rooms surrounding a common kitchen and living room.
 The staff giving care is assigned to one of these "households".
 The reason, in part, is because the population is aging, and over half of the people in nursing homes are over age 85.

 Residents have more choices about when they wake, when they eat, and their schedule for the day.
 They also have access to pets.
 The facilities utilizing these models may refer to such changes as the "Culture Shift" or "Culture Change" occurring in the Long Term Care, or LTC, industry which includes the LTSS industry termed Long term Services and Supports in the Community.
 Sometimes this kind of facility is called a "greenhouse".
 Most residential care models are considered to be community services operated by community agencies rather than nursing facilities; an example of different kinds of "community-based care" are "Alzheimer's demonstrations" which originally included: mobile day care, rural geriatric dementia evaluation, El Portal services for Latinos, Client Advocates, and AL-Care services for clients who live alone (Starns, Karner and Montgomer, 2002).

-Task-oriented care

-In 1953, a leading American nurse educator, Eleanor Lambertson, proposed a system of team nursing to overcome the fragmentation of care resulting from the task-oriented functional approach.
-Team nursing would ideally respond to the needs of both the patient and the staff.
-The team leader's function is to stimulate the team to learn and develop new skills.
-The team leader instructs the team members, supervises them, and provides assignments that offer them potential for growth.
-Team nursing is characterized by the following: